-5 Gardening Mistakes that Could be Costly and How to Fix Them
+5 Gardening Mistakes that Could be Costly and How to Avoid Them

 There are several gardening mistakes that could be costly.
-However, if you do your research and come up with a good plan, gardening is pretty straightforward.
-Know that by neglecting even a single part of the initial garden planning research, you could end up wasting your money instead of ending up with the garden of your dreams.
+But when you do your research and come up with a good plan, gardening is pretty straightforward.
+Ignoring the fundamentals of gardening can lead to unnecessary expenses and frustration.

 Gardening Mistakes that Could be Costly